35th Reunion

 Harvard Archives and Reading Room, Pusey Library, between Houghton and Widener Libraries

 Start the morning with an exclusive sampling of Harvard’s first four centuries of collecting treasures and secrets: from illuminated manuscripts to early photographs—and in between, a lock of George Washington’s hair.
 Uncover the “Truth” behind Harvard’s Presidential seal with personalized insights from a Harvard curator and H’90 classmate Arnetta Girardeau (Quincy House, American History), an expert in legal and ethical stewardship of cultural heritage.
-This program can accommodate up to 30 participants.* The library staff will leave the exhibit up for the remainder of the day for those who cannot attend this program.
+This program can accommodate up to 30 participants and pre-registration is required – you can register here.
+The library staff will leave the exhibit up for the remainder of the day for those who cannot attend this program.

 Organized by Arnetta Girardeau